creationix/howtonode.org/articles/grasshopper-shoutbox.markdown

 We create a simple class named `Shout` and initialize it using `gh.initModel()`.
 This method mixes validation and updation methods into the model class.
 It takes the constructor of the model and the properties of the model as arguments.
 It creates a method for each property on the model which is used to read and write a field whose name is the property name prefixed with a '_'.
 For example, name() to read and write _name.
 The method reads the field if no argument is passed else writes the given value.

 We then add the necessary validations.
-We have hard coded the error messages as we don't care about internationalization here.
+We have hard coded the error messages as we don’t care about internationalization here.
 The [validation API][] of Grasshopper does a lot more.

 We also add a function to generate an MD5 hash of the email which will be needed to retrieve the Gravatar for shouts.

 ## Repository

 [Repositories][] are used for data access.
-Let's create a repository to store and retrieve shouts from our CouchDB database using [node-couchdb][] in `app/shoutRepository.js`.
+Let’s create a repository to store and retrieve shouts from our CouchDB database using [node-couchdb][] in `app/shoutRepository.js`.
 The `save()` function saves a shout as a CouchDB object, while the `all()` function retrieves all documents in the database as an array of `Shout` instances.

 <grasshopper-shoutbox/app/shoutRepository.js>